wing5wong/artisan-whs-static/source/_curriculum/course-requirements.md

 * Entry into all classes is subject to a satisfactory record in the preceding year:
 * Success in the Whanganui High School examinations gives students provisional entry into their subjects the following year.
 * Level 2 and Level 3 subject entry is confirmed through the NCEA examinations.
+* All students to choose **six** option subjects.

   To ensure students have as wide a variety of options in the future as possible, students must select a subject from each option line and one 'spare' option.

 #### Year 11: